Q. What is QUILS™?

 Q. Who developed QUILS?

-A. QUILS was developed by a group of authors:
+A. QUILS and QUILS:ES were developed by this group of authors:

 Roberta Michnick Golinkoff, Ph.D., Jill de Villiers, Ph.D., Kathy Hirsh-Pasek, Ph.D., Aquiles Iglesias, Ph.D., and Mary Sweig Wilson, Ph.D.